withvoid/react-cli/Proposal-A.md

 ## Introduction

-> This is the simple introduction how **React-GUI** will help the community in bulding robust webapps in less time.
+> This is the simple introduction how **React-GUI** will help the community in building robust webapps in less time.

 ### Scope